 What information should I provide parents/carers about vaccinations administered?

 - It is important that parents and carers have a contemporaneous record of all immunisations administered.
-If local advice is to not bring the Red Book (personal child health record), the immuniser should provide sufficient information about the vaccines given to care giver to update the record themselves.
-For example, a print-out, text message, email with vaccine details.
+If the Red Book (personal child health record) is not brought to the appointment, the immuniser should provide sufficient information about the vaccines given to the parent or carer to update the record themselves.
+For example, a print-out, text message, or email with vaccine details.